omkamra/sequencer/README.md

 ### :var

+Examples:

-Example: `[:var #'v]`
+- `[:var #'v]`
+- `[:var #'f 5]`

-Fetches the current binding of var `v`.
+Fetches the current binding of the var given in the first argument.
+If this value is a pattern transformer, applies it to the input pattern and bindings.

+Otherwise it tries to convert the value into a pattern form.
+First it checks if the value is a Clojure function.
+If it is, applies it to the rest of the arguments inside the `:var` form and uses the return value as the pattern form.
+Otherwise uses the value as it is.
-If the result is already a pattern transformer, leaves it as it is.
-Otherwise wraps it in a `:bind` form - using the input bindings as the bind map - and compiles this form into a pattern transformer.

-Finally applies the resulting pattern transformer to the input pattern and bindings.
+Finally it wraps the pattern form in a `:bind` expression - using the input bindings as its bind map -, compiles this `:bind` expression into a pattern transformer and applies the result to the input pattern and bindings.

-This transformer can be used to support live coding.
+The `:var` transformer can be used to support live coding.

 ### :seq